-Teen jogger killed inside crosswalk in Phoenix hit-and-run
+Young jogger killed inside crosswalk in Phoenix hit-and-run

-PHOENIX (AP) — Police say a 17-year-old boy who was crossing the street inside a crosswalk in Phoenix has been killed in a nighttime hit-and-run accident.
+PHOENIX (AP) — A 21-year-old man who was crossing the street inside a crosswalk in Phoenix was killed in a nighttime hit-and-run accident, police said Monday.

 Sgt.
-Vince Lewis of the police department’s media relations unit reported Monday that the unidentified teen and a 21-year-old man were jogging southbound with the green light inside the crosswalk in the 3000-west block of Camelback Road around 8:20 p.m.
-Sunday.
+Vince Lewis of the police department’s media relations unit said Taylor White died at the scene.

+Authorities initially misidentified him as a 17-year-old.
+Lewis said Monday that White was jogging with a 17-year-old boy, who was uninjured.

-Lewis says a westbound white SUV drove around several vehicles waiting for their light to change and ran through a red light, striking the teen and fleeing westbound.
+Lewis said that the two were jogging southbound with the green light inside the crosswalk in the 3000-west block of Camelback Road around 8:20 p.m.
+Sunday when a westbound white SUV drove around several stopped vehicles waiting for their light to change and ran through a red light, striking White and fleeing.

 Most Read Nation & World Stories